practicalli/engineering-playbook/docs/continuous-integration/docker/desktop/index.md

 ## Volumes

+Persist data to the local computer by mounting a part of the OS filespace as a volume in a Docker container.

 ## Dev Environments

 <!-- TODO link to example dev environments - including one for Clojure - to submit  -->